 Local Support for Entrepreneurs

-The Small Business Center at Mayland Community College, Spruce Pine Campus, provides personalized information and consulting services, local business resources, and continuing business education.
+The Small Business Center at Mayland Community College, Spruce Pine Campus, provides personalized information, consulting services, local business resources, and continuing business education.

-Mitchell County's Spruce Pine Public Library and Bakersville Public Library provide high speed wireless, work stations, copiers and faxes, and other resources.
+AMY Regional Libraries: Mitchell County’s Spruce Pine Public Library and Bakersville Public Library provide high speed wireless, work stations, copiers, fax machines, and other resources.
 Most public areas in downtown Spruce Pine and Bakersville offer free wireless internet.